kapouer/express-dom/README.md

 - timeouts
 - animation frame requests

-Once all that is done, an "idle" event is emitted on page, see below.
+Once all that is done, an "idle" event is emitted, with a custom async-aware emitter so listeners setup by plugins can run in order.

 This "idle" event tracking works quite well in many cases, but cannot work with scripts that don't properly handle promise rejections.
+One cannot guess how an async tree ends.

 ## Methods